cucapra/hyacinth/README.md

 -----

 This is a compiler that partitions programs in a simple Static-Single Assignment (SSA) form across a spatial architecture of cores, minimizing the estimated idealized cycle count.
+It is currently under development to take in a small subset of LLVM.

 Installing Dependencies
 ------